cartheur/M6x09-I-SBC/6309-cross/README.md

 ### Running

-If you have a source code named `hello.as9`, run the assembler with:
+If a source code file is named `hello.as9`, run the assembler with:

 `bs9 hello`

 It will read `hello.as9` as input file and write the listing file with cross reference `hello.lst`.
-Binary output is controlled within the source file by means of the pseudo op "STORE" (see below for syntax):
+Binary output is controlled within the source file by means of the pseudo op `STORE`.
+See below for syntax.

 ### Case sensitivity